 The government issues revenue bonds to provide for the acquisition and construction of major capital facilities.
-The original amount of revenue bonds issued in prior years, for the items listed below, was \$1,933,000.
+The original amount of revenue bonds issued in prior years was \$1,933,000.
 No general obligation bonds were issued during the current year.
 Revenue bonds are pledged by revenues and by the full faith and credit of the government.
 These bonds are issued as 10 to 40-year serial bonds with varying amounts of principal maturing each year.
 The bond covenants include the maintenance of sinking fund to set aside resources for the payment of future debt service obligations.
 Interest rates range from 4.5% to 5.0%.
 The debt reserve requirement was in compliance for the fiscal year.
+On May 13, 2020, bonds were refinanced by a note and retired in full.